imranzaheer612/reliableUDP/README.md

 ```
 git clone https://github.com/imranzaheer612/reliableUDP.git
 ```
-* change dir to reliableUDP then specify the port number and the video file you want to use in **client.c and server.c**
+* change dir to reliableUDP then specify the port number and the video file you want to use in **client.c and server.c** .
+Also change the server ip in case of LAN.
 ```
-#define VIDEO_FILE "testFiles/outUDP.mp4"
+#define VIDEO_FILE "testFiles/sampleVideo.mp4"
 #define PORT 8080
+#define SERVER_ADDR "192.168.239.128"
 ```

 ### Executing program